davidrg70/Community_analysis/README.md

 *dg_determine_groups.R* The script reads the frequently updated "Demographics Form.csv" BrainMAP document and provides a list of participants regarded as with ADHD or as TD.
 <br />
 <br />
 *dg_MWUtest_afterWalktrap.R* The script compares 2 clusters of BrainMAP participants (either ADHD only or ADHD plus TD) using a Wilcoxon rank sum test, equivalent to Mann-Whitney U test.
+Lastly, it makes violin plots to optionally check for the data distribution.
 Used for preliminary results.
 <br />
 Needs *dg_determine_groups.R* and *dg_trim_clinicaldata.R*. ¡¡It also needs the converted/rescaled data with *dg_itemlevel_data_converter_ER.R*!!